lene/audpl/README.md

 ##Thanks

-I had fun with this assignments.
+I had fun with this assignment.
 I hope you like my submission!

 Lene